david942j/seccomp-tools/README.md

 ### asm

-Assemble the seccomp rules into raw bytes.
+Assembles the seccomp rules into raw bytes.
-Very useful when one wants to write custom seccomp rules.
+It's very useful when one wants to write custom seccomp rules.

-Supports labels for jumping and use syscall names directly.
-See example below.
+Supports labels for jumping and uses syscall names directly.
+See examples below.
 ```bash
 $ seccomp-tools asm
 # asm - Seccomp bpf assembler.